Men's Sexual Health

 A man may have excellent hormone levels and still have low libido or erectile dysfunction.
 Testosterone is often part of the picture, but it is rarely the whole picture.
 Neurotransmitters, cardiovascular function, thyroid, nutrient status, and metabolic health all play roles, and a Low-T clinic will never check any of them.

 Nearly three decades in Atlanta.
-40,000+ patients.
+More than 40,000 patients.
 Integrative medicine since 1997.

 Why Standard Care Often Misses